keonik/dev-portfolio/content/blog/using-tailwind-with-gatsby.md

 ### Great documentation

 Nothing is ever enjoyable to develop with if the documentation is hard to understand.
-No matter where I'm at I can find the low level class definitions quickly using their documentation.
-Starting straight from the [homepage](https://tailwindcss.com) hit the `/` and type `colors` and get links to documentation relavent to your search 🎉.
-As a backup, if I want to lookup the colors provided I can either go to the ole [Senior software engineering experience](https://google.com) and type in `tailwindcss colors` and I get great [SEO](https://en.wikipedia.org/wiki/Search_engine_optimization)
+No matter where I'm at I can find the low-level class definitions quickly using their documentation.
+Starting straight from the [homepage](https://tailwindcss.com) hit the `/` and type `colors` and get links to documentation relevant to your search 🎉.
+As a backup, if I want to look up the colors provided I can either go to the ole [Senior software engineering experience](https://google.com) and type in `tailwindcss colors` and I get great [SEO](https://en.wikipedia.org/wiki/Search_engine_optimization)

 ### Avoid the "Use this component do x and y" and just give you access to the low-level classes

-I can't tell you how many times I tried using a hero component or a flex box setup to support mobile and desktop that flat out led me down a path of hatred for css.
+I can't tell you how many times I tried using a hero component or a flexbox setup to support mobile and desktop that flat out led me down a path of hatred for CSS.
 I like many other [React](https://reactjs.org/) developers love making components and using props to scale them for the situation as they arise.
 Tailwind gives me that access toCSSutility classes I would write myself in the past

 ### "Responsive to the core"